Balsamic Glaze (Balsamic Reduction)

 How To Make Balsamic Glaze

-Add 2 cups of balsamic vinegar and ½ cup brown sugar to a light-colored heavy-bottomed pan.
-I am asking you to use a light-colored pan so that you will be able to notice the changes in the vinegar easily.
+I am asking you to use a light-colored pan so you can easily notice the changes in the vinegar.

-Reduce the heat to medium-low and cook until the mixture is reduced to half.
-When the glaze is ready, it will become glossy and be thick enough to coat the back of a spoon.
+Reduce the heat to medium-low and cook until the mixture is reduced by half.
+When the glaze is ready, it will become glossy and thick enough to coat the back of a spoon.
 The glaze should be pourable, just like honey.
-It will take 15-20 minutes for the mixture to cook to the right consistency.
-Once it has reached the right consistency, remove the pan from heat and let the glaze cool completely.
-Transfer in a glass bottle and refrigerate for up to a month.
+The mixture will take 15-20 minutes to cook to the right consistency.

 Usage Ideas